ucla-oarc-mobile/casa-on-rails-docker/README.md

 docker run -d -p 3000:3000 ucla/casa-on-rails
 ```

-You can now find casa running at port 3000 on your docker host!
+You can now find casa running at port 3000 on your docker host and login withe the default username **admin** and password **password**.

 It should be noted that casa will complain about elasticsearch not being available (which disables app searching) and when you destroy the container, all the data will go with it!